w0lek/ezgl/doc/qtport.md

 # EZGL Qt migration plan

 ## Goal:
-- to have seamless incremental migration, where is possible to validate result (compare with original GTK approach at each stage)
+- to have a seamless incremental migration, where it is possible to validate the result (compare with the original GTK approach at each stage)
-- perform GTK to Qt migration for each component individually Below is flow chart, where EZGL is splited into a components.
+- to perform the GTK-to-Qt migration for each component individually

+Below is flow chart, where EZGL is splited into a components.

 ```mermaid